 In addition to COVID-19 and Influenza (flu), there are other viruses that are more common in winter.
 They can affect individuals of all ages, although they may cause more severe illness in children, the elderly, and those with compromised immune systems.
-A snapshot of the national situation in the last week (30 October to 5 November 2023) is outlined in the table below.
+A snapshot of the national situation in the fortnight 18 December to 31 December 2023 is outlined in the table following.
 UKHSA produces detailed information on norovirus and rotavirus as well as influenza and other respiratory viruses.

-Virus Symptoms Summary Adenovirus Adenovirus is a group of common viruses that can cause various illnesses, such as, the common cold, sore throat, fever, acute bronchitis (inflammation of the airways of the lungs, sometimes called a "chest cold") and pink eye (conjunctivitis) amongst others.
-Positivity remained low at 2.2%, with the highest positivity in children under 5 years old at 5.0% Human metapneumovirus (hMPV) hMPV is a respiratory virus, discovered in 2001, which typically induces symptoms akin to the common cold or flu and can result in more severe respiratory issues, particularly in vulnerable populations.
-Positivity remained low at 1.4%, with the highest positivity in children under 5 years old at 3.8%.
+Virus Symptoms Summary Adenovirus Adenovirus is a group of common viruses that can cause various illnesses, such as, the common cold, sore throat, fever, acute bronchitis (inflammation of the Positivity remained low at 1.9%, with the highest positivity in children under 5 years old at 5.9% Lliman airways of the lungs, sometimes called a "chest cold") and pink eye (conjunctivitis) amongst others.
+Decitivity increased to Human metapneumovirus (hMPV) hMPV is a respiratory virus, discovered in 2001, which typically induces symptoms akin to the common cold or flu and can result in more severe respiratory issues, particularly in vulnerable populations.
+Positivity increased to 4.6%, with the highest positivity in children aged 5 and under at 10.9%.
 Parainfluenza Parainfluenza is a group of viruses causing respiratory infections, characterized by symptoms ranging from mild cold-like conditions to more severe respiratory issues such as croup or pneumonia.
-Positivity remained low at 0.6%, with the highest positivity in children under 5 years old at 1.6% Rhinovirus Rhinovirus is a common cause of the common cold, leading to symptoms like runny or stuffy nose, sore throat, cough, and sometimes mild fever.
-Positivity decreased to 13.3% overall, with the highest positivity in children under 5 years old at 20.2%.
-Respiratory syncytial virus (RSV) RSV is a common respiratory virus that can lead to mild cold- like symptoms in adults and older children, but can cause more severe respiratory issues, especially bronchiolitis and pneumonia, in young children and infants.
-Positivity increased to 10.7% , with the highest positivity in those aged under 5 years old at 39.4% Norovirus Norovirus also called the "winter vomiting bug" is a highly contagious stomach bug known for causing diarrhoea, feeling sick (nausea) and being sick Norovirus has remained lower than the 5-season average in recent weeks and during the last fortnight (16 to 29 October 2023) were 12%

-(vomiting).
-It can be very unpleasant, but usually goes away in about 2 days. less than the 5-season average of the same period.
+Positivity remained low at 2.2%, with the highest positivity in children under 5 years old at 4.6% Rhinovirus Rhinovirus is a common cause of the common cold, leading to symptoms like runny or stuffy nose, sore throat, cough, and sometimes mild fever.
+Positivity decreased to 9.7% overall, with the highest positivity in children under 5 years old at 19.7%.
+Respiratory syncytial virus (RSV) RSV is a common respiratory virus that can lead to mild cold-like symptoms in adults and older children, but can cause more severe respiratory issues, especially bronchiolitis and pneumonia, in young children and infants.
+Positivity decreased to 5.8%, with the highest positivity in those aged under 5 years old at 14.2% Norovirus Norovirus also called the "winter vomiting bug" is a highly contagious stomach bug known for causing diarrhoea, feeling sick (nausea) and being sick (vomiting).
+It can be very unpleasant, but usually goes away in about 2 days.
+Norovirus activity remained high across all age groups during the last fortnight (18 December to 31 December 2023) and was 48% higher than the 5-season average.
 Rotavirus Rotavirus is a highly contagious virus that primarily affects the digestive system, causing severe diarrhea and vomiting, particularly in infants and young children, and it's one of the leading causes of severe diarrhea worldwide.
-Rotavirus activity during the last fortnight (16 to 29 October 2023) is 16% higher than the 5-season average .
+Rotavirus activity has fluctuated in recent weeks and was 11% higher than the 5-season average.